abtieku/Amazon_Vine_Analysis/README.md

 I will address these questions.

 - How many Vine reviews and non-Vine reviews were there?

   - There were 21 Vine reviews:
 ![](./Resources/pdtotal.png)

   - There were 6690 non-Vine reviews:
 ![](./Resources/unpdtotal.png)

 - How many Vine and non-Vine reviews were 5 stars?
   - There were 10 5-star Vine reviews:
 ![](./Resources/pd5star.png)

-  - There were 3448 5-star non-Vine reviews.
+  - There were 3448 5-star non-Vine reviews:
 ![](./Resources/unpd5star.png)

 - What percentage of Vine and non-Vine reviews were 5 stars?